WinstonZhang2008/Winston-Zhang-BSE-Year2-Portfolio/hexapodproject.md

 # Hexapod

 My project is the Hexapod.
-A hexapod robot is a robot with 6 legs and it moves using servos.
-My hexapod can perform various movements and uses ultrasonic sensors to sense its location and look for obstacles.
-It uses Arduino to operate.
-It can either move autonomously(by itself) or by remote-control, and uses ultrasonic sensors to sense for obstacles while moving autonomously.
+A hexapod robot is a robot with 6 legs and it moves using servos, allowing for various unique movements, such as different body orientations and also strafing left and right.
+I chose this project because it is a very versatile project where I can implement a lot of things to it.
+For example, I have an autonomous program that uses an ultrasonic sensor to allow the hexapod to detect obstacles and avoid them.
+I also attached a robotic claw that can be controlled through the Web Bluetooth Terminal on my browser.
+The claw enables the robot to pick things up.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |